Dear Mr. Wilkinson:

-As Minister of Fisheries, Oceans and the Canadian Coast Guard, your overarching goal will be to protect our three oceans, coasts, waterways and fisheries and ensure that they remain healthy for future generations.
-Canada is uniquely blessed with an abundance of freshwater and marine and coastal areas that are ecologically diverse and economically significant.
-Canada has a responsibility to the world to steward our resources with care.
+As Minister of Fisheries, Oceans and the Canadian Coast Guard, your overarching goal will be to protect and promote our three oceans, waterways and fisheries, and ensure that they remain healthy for future generations, while providing important economic opportunities to Canadians and coastal communities.
+Canada is uniquely blessed with an abundance of freshwater and marine and coastal areas that are ecologically diverse as well as economically and culturally significant.
+We have a responsibility to Canadians and the world to steward our resources with care.

 In particular, I will expect you to work with your colleagues and through established legislative, regulatory, and Cabinet processes to deliver on your top priorities:

 - Work with the Ministers of Transport, Environment and Climate Change, and Natural Resources to implement and further develop the Oceans Protection Plan.
 With the world’s longest coastline, Canada must have a world-leading plan to protect it and marine species at risk.
 Pursue additional initiatives working with provinces, territories, Indigenous Peoples and Canadians to better co-manage our three ocean coasts.

 - Develop new and innovative approaches to modernize fisheries and aquaculture and responsible economic development on all three coasts.
 This should include initiatives that create and sustain good middle class jobs, leverage new technologies, and ensure the long-term sustainability of Canada’s oceans economy.